 - Share it on relevant Pinterest boards

-It is important to stand out from the crowd when you are using Pinterest.
+It is essential to stand out from the crowd when you are using Pinterest.
 You can’t be too generic.
-Your titles and descriptions should let the users know what your pins and articles are about.
+Your titles and descriptions should let users know what your pins and articles represent.

 Consistency, however, is not just about the colors and other elements you use.
 It is also about the frequency at which you pin.
 How regular are you pinning on Pinterest?

-Each pin has a description below it telling the reader what your pin is about.
-Typically, for bloggers, your blog title and a little description of your post are enough.
+Each pin has a description section below where you tell the reader what your pin portray.
+Typically, for bloggers, your blog title and a short description of your post are enough.
 But, to maximize your pin’s potential, you have to do more than that.
 Use the Pinterest description section to drive traffic by creating a compelling copy.

 - Helpful: Make it easy for pinners to find your pin with a spot-on description.
-According to Pinterest, helpful pins receive 30% more engagement
+According to Pinterest, suitable pins receive 30% more engagement.

-- Detailed: In a sentence or two explain what your pin is about.
+- Detailed: In a sentence or two, explain what your pin depicts.
 Give enough information to entice a pinner to click-through to your blog.

 - Interesting: Draw on the emotions of the pinner by using sensory-related words and positive sentiments.

-(Note: Pinterest’s article on what makes a great pin is no-longer available.)
+(Note: Pinterest’s article on what makes a fantastic pin is no longer available.)

-It’s been shown that pins with descriptions of 200 characters are the most repinnable.
+Pins with descriptions of 200 characters get more repins.
 It also doesn’t hurt to add relevant hashtags to your pin’s descriptions.

 Recommended for You: 7 Proven Ways to Optimize Your Blog Posts for SEO to I Boost Google ranking

 So insert a call to action that direct users to your blog posts and email newsletters.
 Use them when updating social media posts to move users to action.
-It could be to share your post, click a link or read another article.
+It could be to share your post, click a link, or read another article.
 Whatever it is, your reader should know what you expect them to do.
 They usually end up doing it.

-Pinterest offers an amazing opportunity for many bloggers and content marketers to reach a wider audience, especially when they first launch their blog.
-It allows them to have access to a great amount of first traffic.
+Pinterest offers a fantastic opportunity for many bloggers and content marketers to reach a wider audience, especially when they first launch their blog.
+It allows them to have access to a significant amount of first traffic.